W-A-I-L-A-W-8/redesign/_projects/2020-09-19-finely-curated-mobile-experience.md

 You can also add blockquotes, which are shown at a larger width to help break up the layout and draw attention to key parts of your content:

-> “Mobile user experience (UX) design refers to the design of positive experiences during the use of mobile devices and wearables, and applications or services running on such devices…Mobile UX design focuses strongly on efficiency and discoverability. - Interaction Design Foundation”
+> “Mobile user experience (UX) design refers to the design of positive experiences during the use of mobile devices and wearables, and applications or services running on such devices…Mobile UX design focuses strongly on efficiency and discoverability."
+	Interaction Design Foundation

 The theme also supports markdown tables: